 International Clinical Placements

 I live outside the US and Canada-can I study at MCU and get my CPM?
 Yes.
-We do accept international students, but it’s important for you to know that: 1) we are very selective about international sites we can accept and it may be difficult or even impossible to find a placement where you live; and 2) in order to get your CPM, you will have to attend at least 10 of your primary under supervision births in the US or Canada.
+We do accept international students on a case-by-case basis, but it’s important for you to know that: 1) we are very selective about international sites we can accept and it may be difficult or even impossible to find a placement where you live, and 2) in order to get your CPM, you will have to attend at least 10 of your primary under supervision births in the US or Canada.
 If you choose not to get your CPM credential, but simply graduate with a degree in midwifery, you will not be required to do births in the US or Canada, but there will still be additional requirements to help you bridge from a North American midwifery program to the way midwifery is practiced in the country you live in.
 We encourage all prospective international midwifery students to search out local options first–distance education may seem like a convenient option, but it’s critical that midwives be prepared to work within the healthcare system where they reside.

-I live in the US or Canada, but want to do some of my clinical practicum in another country.
+I live in the US or Canada, but I want to do some of my clinical practicum in another country.
 Is this possible?
 It may be possible, but you will need to complete the International Clinical Placement Process, which includes a written project proposal, significant preparation before leaving and periodic reports during and after the placement to be considered for international clinical placement.
-Some, but not all, of a student’s clinical work can be done out of country, and there are limited clinical sites approved for visiting students.
+Some, but not all, of a student’s clinical work can be done out of the country, and there are limited clinical sites approved for visiting students.

-Yes, but I don’t have any preceptors or opportunities for clinical placement near me International work is definitely not a “quick fix” for students who have limited clinical opportunities where they are.
+Yes, but I don’t have any preceptors or opportunities for clinical placement near me.
+International work is definitely not a “quick fix” for students who have limited clinical opportunities where they are.
 For these students, we recommend relocating temporarily near a preceptor or completing short term placements at approved birth centers in the US.
 Also, keep in mind that we approve new preceptors every month and there may be opportunities near you that you aren’t aware of yet.

 Yes, but I really, really want to serve the people of [X] International region as part of my midwifery training!
 You are welcome to go and serve if you choose, but these experiences will not fulfill clinical requirements unless you complete the International Clinical Placement Process.
 Preceptors and site directors at international sites have told us repeatedly that they find midwives who have completed their training to be FAR more helpful as aid workers than students.
-It may seem like “something is better than nothing” but in many cases, clinics are staffed by local midwives and need funding for their salaries and supplies more than temporary staff.
+It may seem like “something is better than nothing,” but in many cases, clinics are staffed by local midwives and need funding for their salaries and supplies more than temporary staff.
 Local midwives can provide more culturally appropriate care and grow sustainable health systems when they are able to spend their limited resources, including clinical experiences, on training their own students instead of students from the US or other countries.

-Credit Transfer & Alternative Learning Experience Credit
+College Credit Transfer & Life Experience Credit

 Can I transfer credits from an accredited institution?
 Yes.

-- The evaluation of credit for transfer is based upon thorough assessment of course equivalency, evaluation of transcripts, and the accreditation status of the awarding institution.
+- The evaluation of credit for transfer is based upon a thorough assessment of course equivalency, evaluation of transcripts, and the accreditation status of the awarding institution.

 - MCU will accept credits from other institutions accredited by a US Department of Education recognized accrediting agency.

-- To be granted an MCU degree, students must complete at least 50% of total credits required for the program through MCU.
+- To be granted an MCU degree, students must complete at least 50% of the total credits required for the program through MCU.

 - The student will be notified of all equivalent courses that are being transferred for credit.